- there was misconduct during the trial,

 - the judge made a mistake in handling the case, or

-- the jury made a mistake in their verdict.
+- the jury engaged in misconduct or made a mistake in their verdict.

 A successful appeal may result in reversing your conviction, resentencing, or a new trial.
 In this article, our Colorado criminal defense lawyers will address: